 Come to one of our Dark Skies Festivals – they are a great starting point and will inspire you!

-You’ll see lots with the naked eye, but as you progress, invest in a telescope that will give you years and years of enjoyment.
+You’ll see lots with the naked eye, but as you progress, why not invest in pair of 10×50 binoculars and then work up to a telescope, which will give you years and years of enjoyment.

 Happy star hunting!